Algotec/angular-workshop-march18/src/app/TASKS.md

  --> get all users
  --> check if there is one with same username& password make sure shop admin is protected.

+### Exercise 3 - more user details

+expand the user registration to accommodate all the details and rules found in the new user.model.ts file. change the HTML to include all form fields and validation logic + error messages you can use either template or model driven forms, password retype is a custom validation which can be done on either control or group level.